Kråkstad

-Kråkstad is a village and former municipality located in Ski municipality in Viken, Norway.
+Kråkstad is a village and former municipality located in Nordre Follo municipality in Akershus, Norway.

 Overview

 The parish of Kraakstad was established as a municipality January 1, 1838 (see formannskapsdistrikt).
 Ski was separated from Kråkstad July 1, 1931 - and the rest of Kråkstad was merged with Ski January 1, 1964.

 The village has 839 inhabitants (2006), and a train station on Indre Østfoldbanen.

 The Norwegian footballer Martin Andresen grew up in this village.

 Mayhem

 Members of the black metal band Mayhem lived in a house near the village in the early 1990s, and became infamous when vocalist Dead committed suicide inside the house on 8 April 1991 by slitting his wrists and neck and then shooting himself in the forehead with a shotgun.
 Guitarist Euronymous then took photographs of Dead's corpse, one of which became the cover of their Dawn of the Black Hearts album.
 Dead's suicide was said to cause "a change in mentality" in the black metal scene and was the first in a string of infamous events carried out by its members.